zenntenn/docker-debian-idris2-enviornment/0.0/Readme.md

-Contains all the setup needed to build Idris2
+Contains all the setup needed to build Idris2 prerelease